robotics-upo/OCELLIMAV-Project/README.md

 *Bioinspired Direct Visual Estimation of Attitude Rates with Very Low Resolution Images using Deep Networks* by M.Mérida-Floriano, F.Caballero, D.Acedo, D.García-Morales, L.Casares and L.Merino.
 Accepted for publication in the 2019 IEEE International Conference on Robotics and Automation (ICRA 2019)

-Data processing was compute with Numpy and OpenCV on Python2.7.
-Neural Network was trained and tested using Keras2.0 with Theano backend.
+Data processing was computed with Numpy and OpenCV on Python2.7.
+Neural Network was trained and tested using Keras2.0 with Theano 0.9 backend. *Important*: in order to reproduce the same results, it is necessary to run the scripts in these versions, otherwise results may vary.

 ## Resume